Gautham Krishna Gudur

 Github / HackerRank

-I am a Ph.D. student at The University of Texas at Austin in the Department of Electrical and Computer Engineering (ECE), advised by the wonderful Prof. Edison Thomaz.
-I'm also a part of the WNCG group, primarily working at the intersection of resource-efficient, data-centric, and human-centric learning (Hit me up for interesting collaborations!).
-Previously, I worked as a Data Scientist at Ericsson R&D in the Global AI Accelerator (GAIA) team in the space of machine intelligence and telecom.
-I've also worked at SmartCardia - an AI-assisted wearable healthcare spin-off from EPFL.
+I am a 2nd year Ph.D. student at The University of Texas at Austin in the Department of Electrical and Computer Engineering (ECE), advised by the wonderful Prof. Edison Thomaz.
+I am also a part of the WNCG group and affiliated with IFML.
+My research focuses on resource-efficient, data-centric, and human-centric AI.
+Previously, I worked as a Data Scientist at Ericsson R&D in the Global AI Accelerator (GAIA) team centered around machine intelligence and telecom.
+I have also worked at SmartCardia - an AI-assisted wearable healthcare spin-off from EPFL.

-In a past life, I was a Research Assistant at Solarillion Foundation working in areas of on-Device ML.
+In a past life, I was a Research Assistant at Solarillion Foundation working on on-device ML.
 I earned a Bachelor's in Information Technology from SSN College of Engineering, Chennai, where I also did some basic research on ML, IoT and HCI.
-In my time away from research, I travel, explore Indian classical and world music, play the badminton and DotA.
+In my time away from research, I enjoy traveling, exploring Indian classical and world music, and playing badminton and DotA.

 [ Research Interests | News | Publications | Patents | Services | Honors/Awards | Talks | Summer Schools | MOOCs ]